From 1 October 2022, the following changes take effect:

 First, determine if your dispute is classed as an urgent or non-urgent tenancy dispute.
 If your dispute is not listed as an urgent dispute type it will be decided as a non-urgent dispute.

-If your dispute is classed as urgent you do not have to attempt step 1 or 2 below - you can apply directly to QCAT to resolve your dispute.
-You may still choose to use the Residential Tenancies Authority’s (RTA Dispute Resolution Service) to try to resolve your dispute before applying to QCAT.
+If your dispute is classed as urgent you do not have to attempt steps 1 or 2 below - you can apply directly to QCAT to resolve your dispute.
+You may still choose to use the Residential Tenancies Authority’s (RTA's) dispute resolution service before applying to QCAT.

 For all non-urgent disputes you should follow this three step process:

 Try to resolve your dispute directly with the other party by calling them, holding a face-to-face meeting or writing to them.
 Visit the RTA's website to access a range of helpful tenancy publications and tenancy support organisations.

-- over a telephone where the conciliator (an independent person attempting to resolve your dispute) holds separate telephone conversations with each party, or
+- over the phone where the conciliator (an independent person attempting to resolve your dispute) holds separate phone conversations with each party, or

 - by a three way teleconference, or

 - by a face-to-face conference.

 The RTA successfully resolves the majority of disputes through conciliation, as stated in the authority's annual report.
 The conciliator will make a written record of any agreements that are reached and these then become part of your tenancy or rooming accommodation agreement.

-If the matter is not resolved through step 2 a Notice of Unresolved Dispute will be issued by the RTA and you may proceed to step 3.
+If the matter is not resolved through step 2, the RTA will issue a Notice of Unresolved Dispute and you may proceed to step 3.